InfinityLoop1308/PipePipe/README.md

 ## New Client Features:

 * Bullet comments/Live Chats
+* Show comments of replies
+* Search filters
+* Filter items in local playlists
 * One-click starting a shuffled playlist
 * Click-to-play at playlist page
-* Show comments of replies
-* Search filters
 * Sort playlists
 * Remove duplicate items of local playlists
 * Open timestamp in the main player
+* Long click to append all related items to playlist
+* Fetch all the items in the online playlist

 ## Contribute